Physics-50/Module-2/docs/week3.md

 # Checkpoint 3

+Checkpoint 3 will take place in two parts:

+**Part 1: Practice calculation**
+*You may resubmit Module 2, checkpoint 3, Part 1 as many times as you like until you get the correct answer (it is auto-graded and will give you an immediate response).
+For this part **only** it is also okay to "save" your responses to the individual questions.*

+ You should do part 1 before part 2.
+However, we do not recommend completing part 1 before you come to class as we will discuss how to appropriately combine two separate sources of uncertainty in class.

+**Part 2: Post-lab analysis**
 + A screenshot of your organized spreadsheet which is set-up for analysis of 5 images although you are only expected to have analyzed two for this checkpoint.

 + The 5 photos you will use for your data analysis